mitre-atlas/atlas-data/data/README.md

 ### Custom data

-Custom ATLAS objects can also be added as new YAML files in `data/matrix.yaml`:
+Custom ATLAS objects can also be added as new YAML files in `matrix.yaml` files:

 ```yaml
 data: